ibm-cloud-docs/vpc/block_storage_is_faq.md

 For information, see [Supported key management services for customer-managed encryption](/docs/vpc?topic=vpc-vpc-encryption-about#kms-for-byok).
 To learn how to set up customer-managed encryption, see
 [Creating block storage volumes with customer-managed encryption](/docs/vpc?topic=vpc-block-storage-vpc-encryption).

 You control access to your root keys stored in KMS instances within IBM Cloud by using IBM Access Management (IAM).
 You grant access to the IBM Block Storage Service to use your keys.
 You can also revoke access at any time, for example, if you suspect your keys might have been compromised.
-You can also disable or delete a root key, or take temporarily revoke access to the key's associated data on the cloud.
+You can also disable or delete a root key, or temporarily revoke access to the key's associated data on the cloud.
 For more information, see [Managing root keys](/docs/vpc?topic=vpc-vpc-encryption-managing#byok-manage-root-keys).

 ### What are the advantages of using customer managed encryption over provider managed encryption?
 {: faq}